danfuzz/samizdat/doc/library-guide/Symbol.md

 #### `.totalEq(other) -> builtin | void`

-Default implementation.
+Returns `this` if `other` is a reference to the same symbol, or void if not.

 #### `.totalOrder(other) -> int | void`

-Orders symbols by internedness (primary) and name (secondary), with interned symbols getting ordered *before* anonymous symbols.
-Two different anonymous symbols with the same name are considered unordered (not equal).
+Orders symbols by internedness (primary) and name (secondary), with interned symbols getting ordered *before* unlisted symbols.
+Two different unlisted symbols with the same name are considered unordered (but not equal).

 <br><br>
 ### Method Definitions: `Function` protocol